Home > Frequently Asked Questions

-Registration for ELI Distance Learning courses begins at the same time as traditional campus courses at the beginning of each semester.
-However, the Extended Learning Institute also offers additional start dates later in the semester and students may register for these sections sometimes up to two weeks into the start of each session.
+Registration for ELI Online Learning courses begins at the same time as traditional campus courses at the beginning of each semester.
+However, the Extended Learning Institute also offers additional start dates later in the semester and students may register for these sections accordingly.
 When course capacity limits are reached, ELI sections are closed to further registration.
-For more information see Important Dates on the Distance Learning website.
+For more information see Important Dates on the Online Learning website.

-Where do I find the class number for a distance learning course?
+Where do I find the class number for an online learning course?

 You can find the class number in the current Schedule of Classes.
 Choose the term, subject, ELI-Distance Learning as the campus, Dynamic Session as the Session; click "search."
 You will find a list of classes with the class number for each course.
 This 5-digit number is also listed for each course in the printed Schedule of Classes.

-Where can I find distance learning courses at NOVA?
+Where can I find online learning courses at NOVA?

-NOVA distance learning courses are listed in the paper Schedule of Classes.
-Distance learning course offerings can be found listed under each campus and in the last section of the printed schedule of classes, under the Extended Learning Institute.
-Course listings are also available online on the Distance Learning website and in NOVAConnect – Click the Guest button, Guest Services; Catalog; View Schedule of Classes; Northern Virginia Community College; Term; Basis Search; Subject; Course; check the Open Only box; and type VIRTUAL in the Location box; click Search.
+NOVA online learning courses are listed in the paper Schedule of Classes.
+Online learning course offerings can be found listed under each campus and in the last section of the printed schedule of classes, under the Extended Learning Institute.
+Course listings are also available online on the Online Learning website and in NOVAConnect – Click the Guest button, Guest Services; Catalog; View Schedule of Classes; Northern Virginia Community College; Term; Basis Search; Subject; Course; check the Open Only box; and choose VIRTUAL & ELI in the Location box; click Search.

 Where can I locate additional distance learning course sections that start later in the semester?